 · Do not play any games or run any programs that are not related to the district’s educational program.

 · Do not vandalize the district’s technology or its network systems.
 “Vandalism” is defined as any attempt to harm, modify, deface, or destroy physical technology or the network and any attempt to harm or destroy data stored on the district’s technology or the network or the data of another user.
-All users are expected to immediately report any problems or vandalism of technology equipment to the administration, the technology coordinator, or the instructor responsible for the equipment.
+All users are expected to immediately report any problems or vandalism of technology equipment to the administration, the technology director, or the instructor responsible for the equipment.

 · Do not commit or attempt to commit any act that disrupts the operation of the district’s technology or network systems or any network connected to the internet, including the use or attempted use or possession of viruses or worms or participation in hacking or other unlawful/inappropriate activities on line.
 Users must report any security breaches or system misuse to the administration or technology coordinator.